 In physics, complex dynamic systems are known to settle down when enough energy is extracted, and this settling down is usually upon some particular point or residual condition (like water that swirls around the sink until it settles calmly upon the stop in the drain).
 When this principle of "settling down of a complex system" befalls a society, the people will be able to diversify their activities and their society will become organized into different strata, which in turn are centered upon a government.
 This is the kind of rest that Lamech the Second expected his son Noah to bring about (Genesis 5:29), and the kind of rest that the presence of YHWH would give Israel (Exodus 33:14), and the kind of rest that Jesus promised his followers (Matthew 11:29).
 It's organizational rest; rest that yields treasures of fun and occupation, peace and prosperity.
 It's the rest that comes from knowledge and skill; the kind of rest that Cain would never know (Genesis 4:12).
 And it was what the Sabbath was for: not [only] for taking naps but to take inventory, to review and confirm control over one's vast and complex economy.

-Our modern world is full of chairs, which is why we have a special verb that describes what we do on them: to sit.
-In the antique world, however, chairs were far less common and people reposed on the ground or perhaps an available boulder, and only very rarely on specifically manufactured furniture.
-Hence the ancients had no verb specifically for sitting, and to them a person was either on the move, or slumped into any of the many possible positions of repose, from lying flat down to sitting up against a wall.
+The somewhat synonymous verb εζομαι (hezomai) means to sit or be seated and noun εδρα (hedra) means seat (or sitting place, or station).
+But where our modern world is full of chairs, chairs in the antique world were far less common and people reposed on the ground or perhaps an available boulder, and only very rarely on specifically manufactured furniture.
+To the ancients, a person was either on the move, or slumped into any of the many possible positions of repose, from lying flat down to sitting up against a wall.

 In English the verb "to sit" serves as opposite of "to stand" or "to lay down", but our Greek verb rather makes a distinction between moving about and being stationary.
 It describes a being settled rather than a being seated, which is why the disciples could combine it with sorting fish (Matthew 13:48).
 Likewise, the tongues of fire didn't "sit" on the disciples' heads but stopped moving about and settled on them (Acts 2:3; and note that not the tongues - plural - but the fire - single - settled down).
 And Paul didn't "sit down" for eighteen months in Corinth but while being settled there, certainly enjoyed perambulatory liberties (Acts 18:11).